 “Did you like the movie?”

 The first few hundred words will get you pretty far.
-Use them to get as comfortable as possible with grammar, idioms, slang and constructing thoughts, jokes and ideas in the new language on the fly.
-Once you’re able to joke consistently in the new language, that’s a pretty good sign that it’s time to expand your vocabulary out.
+Use them to get as comfortable as possible with grammar, idioms, slang and constructing thoughts, jokes, and ideas in the new language on the fly.
+Once you’re able to joke consistently in the new language, that’s a pretty good sign that it’s time to expand your vocabulary.

 A lot of people attempt to expand their vocabulary too quickly and too soon.
 It’s a waste of time and effort because they’re still not comfortable with basic conversations about where they’re from, yet they’re studying vocabulary about economics or medicine.
 It makes no sense.

-13. One on one tutoring is the best and most efficient use of time.
 It’s also usually the most expensive use of time, depending on the language and country.
-But if you have the money, grabbing a solid tutor and sitting with him or her for a few hours every day is the fastest way to learn a new language I’ve ever found.
+But if you have the money, grabbing a solid tutor and sitting with him or her for a few hours every day is the fastest way to learn a new language that I’ve found.
 A mere two hours a day for a few weeks with a tutor in Brazil got me to at least a respectable conversational level—i.e., I could go on a date with a girl who spoke no English and maintain conversation throughout the night without making too much of a fool of myself.

 Speaking of which…

-14. Date a girl who speaks the target language and not your native language.
 Talk about investment and motivation.
 You’ll be fluent in a month.
-And best of all, if you make her mad or do something wrong, you can claim lost in translation.
+And best of all, if you make them mad or do something wrong, you can claim that it was lost in translation.

-16. Facebook chat + Google Translate = Winning.
+19. Facebook chat + Google Translate = Winning

-17. When you learn a new word, try to use it a few times right away.
 When you stop and look up a new word in conversation, make a point to use it in the next two or three sentences you say.
-Language learning studies show that you need to hit a certain amount of repetitions of saying a word within one minute of learning it, one hour of learning it, one day, etc. Try to use it immediately a few times and then use it again later in the day.
+Language learning studies show that you need to hit a certain amount of repetitions of saying a word within one minute of learning it, one hour of learning it, one day, etc.8 Try to use it immediately a few times and then use it again later in the day.
 Chances are it’ll stick.

-18. TV shows, movies, newspapers and magazines are a good supplementation.
 But they should not be mistaken or replacements for legitimate practice.
 When I was getting good at Spanish, I made a point to watch a couple movies each week and read an article on El País each day.
-It was helpful for keeping me fresh, but I don’t believe it was as good as use of my time as conversations.
+It was helpful for keeping me fresh, but I don’t believe it was as helpful as my time spent in conversations.

 And the final level?
 Believe it or not, being able to follow a conversation between a large group of native speakers is the last piece of the puzzle to fall into place.
 Or at least it was for me.
 Once that happens, and you’re able to interject, come in and out of the conversation at will, you’re pretty set.
 After that, there’s not really anywhere else to go without living in the country for at least a year or two and reaching complete fluency.

-22. Finally, find a way to make it fun.
 As with anything, if you’re going to stick to it, you have to find a way to make it fun.
 Find people you enjoy talking to.
 Go to events where you can practice while doing something fun.
 Don’t just sit in a classroom in front of a book, or you’re likely to burn out fairly quickly.
 Talk about personal topics which you care about.
 Find out about the person you’re talking to.
-Make it a personal, life experience, or else you’re going to be in for a long, unenjoyable process which will likely end up in you forgetting everything you learned.
+Make it personal, a life experience, or else you’re going to be in for a long, unenjoyable process which will likely end up in you forgetting everything you learned.